tonyfast/Matlab-Bootstrap-GH/README.md

 This repository assists in publishing Matlab codes and variables into blog-aware webpages for rapid dissmeination of information.

+* Matlab-Bootstrap-GH contains Bootstrap 3
+* Installs the file directory structure for Jekyll
+* Creates html websites and webpages for Matlab data and codes in Git repositories

 ## Components

 * ``matinpublish`` - pubishes Matlab scripts and Matlab structures to .html pages that contain metadata about the script or variable.